Player support – a customer support game changer in the games industry

 Studios that lack the customer service expertise in-house should consider partnering with a contact center provider that does.
 This will leave the company free to focus on its core business of designing, developing and marketing great games.

-- Ensure real-time, multichannel support
+4. Ensure real-time, omnichannel support

-Providing 24/7 multi-channel support via voice, email, online and social networks enables your players to interact with you whenever and however they want.
+Providing 24/7 omnichannel support via voice, email, online and social networks enables your players to interact with you whenever and however they want.
 Social media presence also allows players to engage with developers in real time, in their preferred communication channel.
 For smaller game studios, social media offers an effective way to reach a targeted and relevant audience and to increase their player base.

 Ensure that your games reflect the latest player demands by analyzing the player feedback that comes into your customer support channels and funneling it back to development teams.
-This alone will increase player value, playtime, satisfaction, and retention, and ultimately will increase their likelihood to recommend the game to friends.
+This alone will increase player value, playtime, satisfaction, and retention, and ultimately increase their likelihood to recommend the game to friends.

 Customer service in gaming: How to 'pwn' at player support